 The educational priorities for a videographer vary according to the kind of project you’re working on.

-Keep in mind that a videographer must work in several different settings, lighting, and surroundings.
+Remember that a videographer must work in several settings, lighting, and surroundings.

 No matter the situation, you should be coached in the kind of camera to use along with other technical details.
 Knowing how to shoot the camera correctly is necessary to become a videographer.